 I asked Tony if he’d be up for a chat about some things I’ve always wondered, and I think the fact that he was happy to spend his Tuesday morning speaking to a complete stranger about skateboarding says everything about how much of a skate rat he still is.

-Haha!
-This is true.
-It’s something that I’ve been able to do sometimes, in the past.
-They call it ‘heli-skiing’, and basically they take you to big mountaintops with fresh powder, and so you get to snowboard down crazy mountain faces and it’s not tracked up like it would be on a resort.
+This is true [laughs].
+They call it ‘heli-skiing’ and, basically, they take you to big mountaintops with fresh powder so you get to snowboard down crazy mountain faces and it’s not tracked up like it would be on a resort.
 It’s a bit excessive, in terms of price, privilege and accessibility but to me it’s worth it.
 It’s amazing.

-We got three solid days in; a lot of the time when you go on one of those trips you have to wait out the weather, and I just got lucky.
+We got three solid days in.
+A lot of the time when you go on those trips you have to wait out the weather and I just got lucky.
 When I flew in, we had three clear days, so I was able to cut the trip short and came home.

 And that’s just for fun, not work?